Federico Redondo

 Federico Redondo Solari (born 18 January 2003) is an Argentine professional footballer who plays as a defensive midfielder for club Elche.
 The son of Fernando Redondo, Federico was born in Spain and is a youth international for Argentina.

 Club career

 Argentinos Juniors

 Redondo is a youth product of the academy of Argentinos Juniors since the age of 10.
 He signed his first professional contract with them on 17 December 2021, keeping him at the club until December 2023.
 He debuted with Argentinos Juniors in a 2–1 Argentine Primera División win over Tigre on 11 July 2022, coming on as a substitute in extra time.
-He finished his tenure at Argentino Juniors with two goals in 59 appearances in all competitions.
+He ended his spell at Argentinos Juniors with two goals in 59 appearances in all competitions.

 Inter Miami

 On 23 February 2024, Redondo completed his transfer to Major League Soccer club Inter Miami, signing a contract that extends through the 2027 season, with an option for the club to extend it through 2028.
 He joined the club under the U22 Initiative, brought in as a season-ending injury replacement for another U22 Initiative player, Facundo Farías.
 The transfer was contingent upon the successful receipt of his International Transfer Certificate (ITC) and P-1 visa, formalities necessary for players moving between countries and competing in the United States, respectively.